-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non-English Speaking - Specify other language: Spanish Non- targeted/broad community Public Service Agencies On January 21, 2021, a virtual public hearing was held for all interested persons on Zoom.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non-English Speaking - Specify other language: Spanish Non- targeted/broad community Public Service Agencies On January 20, 2022, a virtual public hearing was held for all interested persons on Zoom.
 Spanish translation was available.
 A PowerPoint presentation was provided.
-The North Shore CDC would like to see it's Neighborhood Ambassador program continue, along with small business emergency grants and storefront improvements.
-A resident would like to see COVID rental assistance programs continue, along with support for the food pantry. n/a
+There were no attendees of the public hearing. n/a